tork-a/jog_control/jog_controller/README.md

 - `joy_config` (default: xbox_wireless)

-  Configure file to setup button asignments.
+  Configure file to setup button assignments.
 You can find an example in `config/xbox_wireless.config.yaml`.
 Notice you need to modify the config file to fit your joypad device.

 - `group_name` (default: manipulator)

   This is the MoveIt! group name to jog.
-It need to be identical to the group name you want to use.
+It needs to be identical to the group name you want to use.

 - `link_name` (default: tool0)